jnk0le/random/pipeline cycle test/README.md

 takes `ceil(regnum/2)` cycles to execute

 ### branching/cmp

+flag setting seems to happen in late alu even when instruction executes early

+cmp instruction executes similarly to regular (operand2) ALU instructions (not possible to check if it goes through early alu)

 there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch (there may be a window like in cm3 TBD)